Here are just a few of the most common questions I

-friend in the parts business with a huge Ebay store and below wholesale sell a few hard-to-find and vintage parts and those I fabricate myself, as well as selling vintage service manuals, etc. I've just started working on the closeout list, with the quantity remaining in stock
+friend in the parts business with a huge Ebay store and below wholesale sell a few hard-to-find and vintage parts and those I fabricate myself, as well as vintage, hard to find service manuals, etc. I've just started working on the closeout list, with the quantity remaining in stock